unmaya/Girder/README.md

 Girder is built to take advantage of Sass but I'm also making a plain CSS version of the grid for other uses.
 The CSS version however, will rely on presentational classes to structure the markup (which is exactly what I'm looking to avoid here).

-### This project is open to your suggestions, forks, experiments, etc
+### This project is open to suggestions, forks, experiments, etc